Planetary Desert around Compact Binaries: Dynamical Instability Triggered by Resonance-Induced Eccentricity Excitation: Acknowledgments

 \section{Acknowledgments}

-B. L. thanks Yanqin Wu and Douglas N.C.Lin for useful discussions.
+B. L. thanks Yanqin Wu, Douglas N.C.Lin and Yihan Wang for useful discussions.
 B. L. acknowledges support from the National Natural Science Foundation of China (Grant No. 12433008) and National Key Research and Development Program of China (No. 2023YFB3002502).